ConrabOpto/mst-query/README.md

 -   **The RootStore needs knowledge of all our models**

-    This breaks code splitting, and is bad for the user that only utilizes a small portion of our app.
+    In a typical mobx-state-tree app, there's a root store that holds references to every model, split into multiple domain stores.
+If you want to support code splitting your models, you need to break up your root store into multiple instances.
+This is bad for the user that only utilizes a small portion of our app.
 Also if the model bundle is large, it slows down the startup time for all users.

     In contrast, <i>mst-query</i> only needs knowledge of the models relevant for the current query.